 Effective Monday, March 21, masks are not required on our campuses – except in the Student Health Center and the Albee testing center, both on the Oshkosh campus.

 Are COVID-19 vaccinations required at UW Oshkosh?

 Per UW System policy, COVID-19 vaccinations are not required.
 However, we highly encourage all students and staff to get vaccinated if they are able.

 What safety measures are being taken at UW Oshkosh?
 (Updated Aug.
 2021)

 Hand sanitizer stations will remain installed at various locations on all three campuses.
-The University will continue to encourage responsible hygiene practices.
+The University continues to encourage responsible hygiene practices.
 Individual 10 oz. pump dispensers of hand sanitizer are available through Central Stores.

 Plexiglass barriers may remain installed at various locations on campuses.
 These are best used at high traffic areas (50 or more visitors a day).
 These devices can offer a barrier to droplets but not aerosols.
 We know now that aerosols are a more prevalent cause of infection than droplets or touching common surfaces.
 Individual departments may choose to remove their barriers at their discretion.
 For information on CDC guidelines pertaining to reducing spread of COVID, see: How to Protect Yourself